Chia-Network/cadt-ui/README.md

 ### Desktop Applications

-The [releases](https://github.com/Chia-Network/climate-warehouse-ui/releases) page provides desktop applications packaged for Windows, Mac, and Debian-based Linux distributions.
+The [releases](https://github.com/Chia-Network/cadt-ui/releases) page provides desktop applications packaged for Windows, Mac, and Debian-based Linux distributions.

 ### Web Application

 The Climate Warehouse UI can be hosted as a web application, either for internal use, or made available to the public.
-When operating as a web application, the user's browser must be able to connect to the [Climate Warehouse API](https://github.com/Chia-Network/climate-warehouse).
+When operating as a web application, the user's browser must be able to connect to the [CADT API](https://github.com/Chia-Network/cadt).
 This means the API must be available on the public internet if the UI is public.
 The `READ_ONLY` option on the API should be set when running a public observer node.

-To host the UI on the web, use the [web-build.tar.gz file from the releases page](https://github.com/Chia-Network/climate-warehouse-ui/releases).
+To host the UI on the web, use the [web-build.tar.gz file from the releases page](https://github.com/Chia-Network/cadt-ui/releases).
 One of the simplest solutions is to uncompress these files into a [public S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteAccessPermissionsReqd.html).
 These files could also be served by any webserver, such as Nginx or Apache.

 ### From Source

 ```
 npm install -g react-scripts
-git clone git@github.com:Chia-Network/climate-warehouse-ui.git
+git clone git@github.com:Chia-Network/cadt-ui.git
 cd climate-warehouse-ui
 nvm install 16.0.0
 nvm use 16.0.0